 Identify Assets for Prioritization

-Once you’ve defined what data you’ll be assessing and securing, you should then prioritize it.
+Once you’ve defined what data you’ll be assessing and securing, you should prioritize it.

-What are the most important information systems within your business?
-What system, if compromised today, would cause a major disruption or financial loss?
+What are the most critical information systems within your business?
+What system, if compromised today, would cause significant disruption or financial loss?

-Once you have prioritization, you can catalog the assets needed for assessment, which include hardware, computers, drives, access credentials, and any other controls you may need.
+Once you prioritize, you can catalog the assets needed for assessment, including hardware, computers, drives, access credentials, and any other controls you may need.

 Identify Threats & Vulnerabilities

-The National Institute of Standards and Technology (NIST) offers a few guidelines for identifying the different types of potential threats you might have.
-These are primarily for external risks, which we defined earlier as cyberattacks from outside of your organization.
+The National Institute of Standards and Technology (NIST) offers a few guidelines for identifying the potential threats you might have.
+These are primarily for external risks, which we defined earlier as cyberattacks from outside your organization.
 They can be (but are not limited to):

 - Individuals: usually third parties